Alt text: A modern office with wooden furniture, large windows offering a city view, and a mounted TV on a feature wall.

 • Blue: A popular choice for bedrooms and bathrooms due to its soothing qualities.

-3. Neutral Colors: Classic Elegance and Versatility
+3. Neutral Colors: Timeless Elegance and Versatility

 • White and Off-White: Brighten a space and create a clean, minimalist aesthetic.